Why PRs Matter

 ”PR was closed without merging”

-If you accidentally close a PR:- Reopen it in GitHub, or
+If you accidentally close a PR:- Reopen it, or

 - In , retry the milestone to generate a new PR